 Parish and diocesan leaders can encourage community and civic participation among young adults who have the time and energy, and provide resources for political activism on the issues raised in Faithful Citizenship.
-Young adults should be encouraged to lead and participate in "lobby days" sponsored by state Catholic conferences, parish letter-writing campaigns to decision-makers about issues of justice and peace, and other advocacy activities.
+Young adults should be encouraged to lead and participate in "lobby days" sponsored by state Catholic conferences, parish letter-writing campaigns to decision-makers about issues of life, justice and peace, and other advocacy activities.
 For ongoing information about advocacy opportunities, contact your diocesan social action or pro-life office, your state Catholic conference, or the USCCB.

 Infuse the Civic Responsibility Message into What You’re Already Doing

 Prayers and Liturgies: Opening and closing prayers at parish masses can include special intentions for those whose lives are at risk, for those suffering from injustice, for political leaders who make important decisions, and, close to the election, for those who will be voting for our leaders.
 Sample general intercessions are included in the Ideas for Prayer and Liturgy.

 In addition to offering new events focused specifically on the Church’s teaching on civic responsibility, existing programs can weave this topic into other discussions.
 For example, if small faith sharing communities are already meeting on campus, they could focus on Faithful Citizenship as part of one of their regular sessions.